antonia-white/deilen/README.md

 - Add google pay / paypal for easier checkout.

+- Auto populate countries field with the value 'United Kingdom' as Deilen are currently unable to ship abroad.

 - Describe the feature
   - Why hasn't it yet been implemented and what steps would you take to start implementing this feature.